mircea-mihail/tic-tac-bash/README.md

 ## How to play ##

-The first player is X. In order to pick a spot in the table the user has to use the keyboard.
+The first player is X. In order to pick a spot in the table they have to click on the desired spot with the mouse.
+There is also the option to play using the keyboard.
 Below is shown how the keys are mapped on the game's table:

 ```
 q | w | e